 Three days later, Mark was released from UPMC Shadyside and spent the next two months recovering at his parents’ home in Butler, Pa.

 “I owe my parents a lot,” he says.
 “Those first few months were difficult.
-It helped that my dad could take a month and a half off from work to be there for me.”
+It helped that my dad could take a few weeks off from work to be there for me.”

 Although he knew the initial goal of cardiac rehab was just to get his muscles moving again, Mark found the slow pace to be frustrating.
 Still, he looked forward to the rehab sessions at UPMC Center for Rehab Services in Green Tree.